 Do I Need Immediate Medical Attention After an Accident?

 It’s always important to seek immediate medical care after a car accident – not just for insurance purposes.
 Failing to see a doctor right away can worsen your prognosis for recovery.
 Injuries such as those to the brain or organs require prompt medical attention for the best chance of healing.

 Go to the hospital for a checkup even if you don’t think you have any injuries.
 Many injuries can have delayed symptoms, including traumatic brain injuries and back/neck injuries.
 Go to the hospital right away no matter what type of injury you’ve sustained.
 In Florida, you must go to the hospital and a physician must diagnose you with an “emergency medical condition” within 14 days to receive personal injury protection insurance benefits.
 Otherwise, you will not be eligible for PIP coverage.

 The insurance law does not, however, restrict the place in which a victim seeks medical attention.
 You can elect to wait and see your own doctor, as long as your appointment remains within the 14-day window.
 Note that acupuncturists and massage therapists no longer qualify as healthcare providers under Florida law as of 2013.

-For more information on car insurance laws in Florida, please get in touch with one of our personal injury attorneys.
+For more information on car insurance laws in Florida, please get in touch with one of our Tampa personal injury lawyers.